openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

 }
 ```

+#### Procedure - A
-* Send traffic from ATE port 1 to DUT port 1
+* Send traffic from ATE port 1 to DUT port 1 with inner packet TTL as 1.
 * Validate afts next hop counters
 * Using OTG, validate ATE port 2 receives MPLS-IN-UDP packets
   * Validate destination IPs are outer_ipv6_dst_A and outer_ipv6_dst_B
   * Validate MPLS label is set
   * Validate inner packet ttl as 1.

+#### Procedure - B
+* Send traffic from ATE port 1 to DUT port 1 with inner packet TTL as 3.
+* Validate afts next hop counters
+* Using OTG, validate ATE port 2 receives MPLS-IN-UDP packets
+  * Validate destination IPs are outer_ipv6_dst_A and outer_ipv6_dst_B
+  * Validate MPLS label is set
+  * Validate inner packet ttl as 2.

 ## OpenConfig Path and RPC Coverage

 ```yaml